-The danger for organisations is that this is actually happening.
+The danger is that this is actually happening.

 1. Filter out the fraudsters

 These weaknesses are exactly what candidates brave enough to offer fraudulent reference details thrive on.
-Ruling them out is the first step to saving your organisation from at best a red face or at worst legal action when it comes to light that an employee has been appointed to a position under false pretences.
+Ruling them out is the first step to saving your business from, at best a red face or at worst legal action when it comes to light that an employee has been appointed to a position under false pretences.

 2. Hire the best people, quickly!

-NFP budgets are tight and all spending is under scrutiny, so time spent trying to contact and chase referees, equals money wasted by the business.
+Budgets can be tight so time spent trying to contact and chase referees, equals money wasted by the business.

 Considering reference checking is often treated as little more than a box-ticking exercise, it has the potential to have a significant and detrimental impact on a business due to the time and resources it typically requires.

-Reference checks collected using the traditional phone-based method can take as long as two weeks to turn around which, let’s be honest, is a long time for any active job-hunter with more than one opportunity in the pipeline.
+Reference checks collected using the traditional phone-based method can take as long as two weeks to turn around.
+That's long enough for any active job-hunter with more than one opportunity in the pipeline to jump ship.

 Those two weeks could be the difference between hiring or losing the best candidate for the role, all because you couldn’t reach their referees in time.